linaro-its/znc-user-cleanup/README.md

 2. A ZNC module which, when loaded, will be triggered when a user account is deleted on ZNC and either move that user's directory to the nominated "trash" folder or delete it, depending on whether the folder path is specified or not.

+It is intended that the script is used as a one-off to cleanup the user directory today and then the module is used to maintain cleanliness going forwards.

 # Using the script

 Since the script has to move or delete folders on the ZNC server itself, this script has to be run on that server.